 The good news is that each year the Social Security Administration will send you a letter that shows what your expected monthly benefit will be when you retire.
 If you’re young, it’ll be inaccurate because your salary will likely increase.
 If you’re getting close to retirement age, you can use that estimate to plug into your planning.

 What’s the Current State of Social Security?

-In 2015, Uncle Sam collected $817 billion for the Social Security Administration.
-In that same year, $877 billion was distributed to beneficiaries.(7) Do the math.
-The future of Social Security isn’t looking so good.
-Right now, there’s enough money in the reserves for Social Security benefits to stay the same until the early 2030s.
-But if Congress doesn’t plug the leak, benefits could drop to around 79% of the current amounts.(8) And by the time that decade rolls around, who knows?
+Uncle Sam has been giving away more Social Security money than he is taking in.
+Some projections estimate that Social Security will be insolvent (a fancy word for "run out") by 2035.(7) The future of Social Security isn’t looking so good.
+If Congress doesn’t plug the leak, benefits could drop to around 79% of the current amounts.(8) And by the time that decade rolls around, who knows?
 It’s all up in the air—which is not a good place to be when you want to retire.

 Because today’s workforce (anyone who’s currently working) is still paying FICA, Social Security won’t suddenly collapse.
 As long as FICA exists and money is coming in, qualified retirees will continue to receive Social Security benefits.
 There will likely be some money for you when you retire.
 The real question is: How much money will you actually get by then?

 At this point, nobody knows.
 Simply put, if you’re counting on Social Security to pay for all your needs and wants in retirement, your future is in the hands of the people in Washington, D.C.
 Scary, I know.